ad1tyaaa/100days/round-1.md

 **Progress :** Continued on with Strings.
 It's still not over. 😣

 **Final Thoughts :** It starting to bore me.
 I don't want to start skipping again.
 Today I wanted to finish the lecture, but, I feel like I'm dragging it.
 Will finish Strings tomorrow.
 I think only some 20-25 mins of the lecture is remaining, but, Strings might become a topic I should revise again.
 I don't feel confident enough.
 I think I should try to create the inbuilt string functions on my own.
 But, let's finish this first tomorrow.
 Then, I'll decide what I want to do about it. 🫤🫤🫤

+## day 28 : 13 October 2023

+**Progress :** Started Strings from beginning again, and finished half of it.

+**Final Thoughts :** Sp, I skipped for 2 days.
+Well, I think I didn't want to complete Strings.
+I had almost completed it, but, I wasn't felinig very good about it, I was feeling very inconfident.
+So, I just didn't study.
+I mean, I was procrastinating, but, mainly I didn't want to finish this in a half-assed way, and go forward, so, I was deciding weather Is tart from beginning or carry on.
+And, well, as I didn't want to just carry on, I ultimately decided to do Strings again.
+And, well, I have started feeling confident now.
+I have done half of the lecture today, and am confident that I'll finish the other half tomorrow.
+So, yeah that's it.
+Finally Strings will be over. 😊